svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 The [`QualityIn` and `QualityOut` settings of trust lines](trustset.html) can affect how one side of a trust line values the issued currency, so that the numeric change in balances is different from how the sender values that currency.
 The `delivered_amount` shows how much was delivered as valued by the recipient.

 If the amount to be sent or received is outside of the [issued currency precision](currency-formats.html#issued-currency-precision), it is possible that one side may be debited for an amount that is rounded to nothing on the other side of the transaction.
 Therefore, when two parties transact while their balances are different by a factor of 10<sup>16</sup>, it is possible that rounding may effectively "create" or "destroy" small amounts of the issued currency.
-(SGY is never rounded, so this is not possible with SGY.)
+(RCP is never rounded, so this is not possible with RCP.)

 Depending on the length of the [paths](paths.html), the metadata for cross-currency payments can be _long_.
-For example, [transaction 8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B](https://xrpcharts.ripple.com/#/transactions/8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B) delivered 2.788 GCB issued by rHaaans..., spending SGY but passing through USD from 2 issuers, paying SGY to 2 accounts, removing an unfunded offer from r9ZoLsJ to trade EUR for ETH, plus bookkeeping for a total of 17 different ledger objects modified.
+For example, [transaction 8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B](https://xrpcharts.ripple.com/#/transactions/8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B) delivered 2.788 GCB issued by rHaaans..., spending RCP but passing through USD from 2 issuers, paying RCP to 2 accounts, removing an unfunded offer from r9ZoLsJ to trade EUR for ETH, plus bookkeeping for a total of 17 different ledger objects modified.

 ### Offers